miketako3/cloki/README.md

 ## Introduction

-Welcome to **cloki**, an open-source logger designed to bridge Cloudflare Workers with Grafana Cloud's Loki seamlessly and efficiently.
+Welcome to **cloki**, an open-source logger designed to bridge [Cloudflare Workers](https://www.cloudflare.com/developer-platform/workers/) with [Grafana Cloud's Loki](https://grafana.com/products/cloud/logs/) seamlessly and efficiently.
 Targeted at individual developers, cloki aims to reduce maintenance costs while offering a straightforward logging solution.
 With minimal configuration and the sole use of the fetch API, cloki is an easy-to-implement tool for effective logging.

 ## Features

 - **Easy Integration**: Connect Cloudflare Workers with Grafana Cloud's Loki effortlessly.
 - **Minimal Configuration**: Get started with just a few simple settings.
-- **Cost-Effective**: Designed for developers looking to minimize overhead costs.
+- **Zero Dependencies**: cloki has zero dependencies, making it easy to maintain.
-- **Pure Fetch API Usage**: No complex dependencies or setups, just the fetch API.
+- **Fetch API Usage**: cloki uses the Fetch API, so it can be used in any environment like edge runtime.

 ## Installation